diku-dk/ap-e2024-pub/week4/README.md

 ### Defining the evaluation monad

-In this task, you'll develop a free monad-based version of the `EvalM` evaluaion monad.
+In this task, you'll develop a free monad-based version of the `EvalM` evaluation monad.
 The first thing to do is define an effect type for`EvalM`, which will include a constructor for each kind of effect operation we want the `EvalM` monad to support.
 To keep things simple, we'll add effects one-by-one.
 Let's